waleedbinkhalid74/ml_cms_exc_1/documentation/meeting_notes.md

 ## Points to discuss
 1. task_4 150 pedestrians too expensive to simulate
 2. what is row and col in pedestrian. doesnt seem like coordinates. --> Qais?
-3. rimea_6 some obstacles get eated away
+3. rimea_1 the time from the gui is 74 seconds. this does not seem correct.
-4. rimea_4 is not clear. need to ask professor
+5. rimea_4 is not clear. need to ask professor --> where are the periodic bc??
-5.
+4. rimea_6 some obstacles get eated away
+6. rimea 7, how to give individual speeds?

 ### Tasks
 ~~1.
 Setup Github~~